Saint Isaac's Cathedral: History

-The church on St Isaac's Square was ordered by Tsar Alexander I, to replace an earlier structure by Vincenzo Brenna, and was the fourth consecutive church standing at this place.
+The church on Saint Isaac's Square was ordered by Tsar Alexander I, to replace an earlier structure by Vincenzo Brenna, and was the fourth consecutive church standing at this place.
 A specially appointed commission examined several designs, including that of the French-born architect Auguste de Montferrand (1786–1858), who had studied in the atelier of Napoleon's designer, Charles Percier.
 Montferrand's design was criticised by some members of the commission for the dry and allegedly boring rhythm of its four identical pedimented octastyle porticos.
 It was also suggested that despite gigantic dimensions, the edifice would look squat and not very impressive.
-The members of the commission, which consisted of well-known Russian architects, were also particularly concerned by necessity to build a new huge building on the old unsecure foundation.
-The emperor, who favoured the ponderous Empire style of architecture, had to step in and solve the dispute in Montferrand's favour.
+The members of the commission, which consisted of well-known Russian architects, were also particularly concerned by the necessity of building a new huge building on the old unsecure foundation.
+The emperor, who favoured the ponderous Empire style of architecture, stepped in and solved the dispute in Montferrand's favour.

 The cathedral took 40 years to construct, under Montferrand's direction, from 1818 to 1858.
-To secure the construction, the cathedral's foundation was strengthened by driving 25,000 piles into the fenland of Saint Petersburg.
+To secure the construction, the cathedral's foundation was strengthened by driving 25,000 piles into the fenland of St. Petersburg.
 Innovative methods were created to erect the giant columns of the portico.
-The construction costs of the cathedral totalled an incredible sum of 1 000 000 gold rubles.
+The construction costs of the cathedral totalled an incredible sum of 1,000,000 gold rubles.
 Under the Soviet government, the building was stripped of religious trappings.
-In 1931, it was turned into the Museum of the History of Religion and Atheism, the dove sculpture was removed, and replaced by a Foucault pendulum.
-On 12 April 1931, the first public demonstration of the Foucault pendulum was held to visualize Copernicus's theory.
-In 1937, the museum was transformed into the museum of the cathedral, and former collections were transferred to the Museum of the History of Religion (located in the Kazan Cathedral).
+In 1931, it was turned into the Museum of the History of Religion and Atheism, and the dove sculpture was removed and replaced by a Foucault pendulum.
+On 12 April 1931, the first public demonstration of the pendulum was held to visualize Copernicus' theory.
+In 1937, the museum was transformed into the museum of the cathedral, and its former collections were transferred to the Museum of the History of Religion (located in the Kazan Cathedral).

 During World War II, the dome was painted over in gray to avoid attracting attention from enemy aircraft.
-On its top, in the skylight, a geodesical intersection point was placed, to determine the positions of German artillery batteries.
+On its top, in the skylight, a geodetic intersection point was placed, to determine the positions of German artillery batteries.

-With the fall of communism, the museum was removed and regular worship activity has resumed in the cathedral, but only in the left-hand side chapel.
+With the fall of communism, the museum was removed and regular worship activity resumed in the cathedral's left-hand side chapel.
 The main body of the cathedral is used for services on feast days only.